 William A. Scott, M.D.
-M.S. is Professor of Pediatrics at UT Southwestern Medical Center, Chief of the Division of Cardiology and Co-Director of the Heart Center at Children's Medical Center, Dallas.
-He is a graduate of the University of Notre Dame and Indiana University School of Medicine His post graduate training included an internship and residency in pediatrics at Indiana University/James Whitcomb Riley Hospital for Children and a pediatric cardiology fellowship at the University of Michigan/C.S.
+M.S. is Professor of Pediatrics at UT Southwestern Medical Center, and Director of Service Line Development at Children's Medical Center, Dallas.
+He is a graduate of the University of Notre Dame and Indiana University School of Medicine.
+His post graduate training included an internship, residency, and chief residency in pediatrics at Indiana University/James Whitcomb Riley Hospital for Children and a pediatric cardiology fellowship at the University of Michigan/C.S.
 Mott Children's Hospital.
 He also has a Master’s Degree from the School of Public Health at the University of Michigan.
 He is a Fellow of the American Academy of Pediatrics, the American College of Cardiology and the Heart Rhythm Society.

 Dr. Scott's specific area of expertise is cardiac electrophysiology (arrhythmias) and he has a special interest in prevention of sudden cardiac death.
-He established a comprehensive program for the management of children with arrhythmias upon his arrival and has directed that program since its inception.
+He established a comprehensive program for the management of children with arrhythmias upon his arrival in 1990 and directed that program up to 2015.

 Dr. Scott’s research interests are directed at advancing non-invasive technology to diagnose and manage children with congenital and acquired heart disease.
 He has authored many peer reviewed publications and book chapters.
 He helped oversee a collaborative grant from the State of Texas to evaluate the feasibility of screening school age children for unrecognized heart disease.

 - Indiana University School of Medicine (1982)

 - James Whitcomb Riley Hospital for Children (1983), Pediatrics

 - James Whitcomb Riley Hospital for Children (1984), Pediatrics

 - Chief Resident